AirZero/luxuscom/README.md

 Fully Automated Luxury Gay Space Communism

 With this you can create sound commands for your Linux terminal.
+Doesn't support streaming yet.

 ## Getting Started